 Respect Instead Of Manipulation – The Save Institute doesn’t talk down to its readers, no matter who they are.
 We trust the intelligence of the Saver community, and we don’t dumb-down the science that supports our recommendations.

-Osteoporosis Is Not A Disease – This is a core tenet of the Save Our Bones Program, and one that we have written about extensively.
+Osteoporosis Is Not A Disease – This is a core tenet of the Osteoporosis Reversal Program, and one that we have written about extensively.
 The Save Institute recognizes that pathologizing osteoporosis is a way of scaring people and selling drugs, not helping to avoid fracture.

 No Fake Experts – When the Program cites a doctor or scientist, it’s clear who they are and why they are worth listening to.
 The Save Institute doesn’t need to pretend that experts in the field agree with our proposals- our proposals are based upon those experts’ findings and published research.

 No Scare Tactics – The idea of breaking a hip, a femur, or a vertebrae is already frightening.
 Using that anxiety to scare readers into taking a particular action is both cruel and harmful.
 No one makes clear-headed decisions when they’ve been whipped up into a panic about their health or their life.
-The Save Our Bones Program offers facts and information, clearly and concisely, without resorting to scare tactics.
+The Osteoporosis Reversal Program offers facts and information, clearly and concisely, without resorting to scare tactics.

 Legitimate Sources And Verifiable Findings – The Save Institute cites sources for the information we share.
 You know the facts we publish are real, because you can see where they came from.

 The NOF’s video is one more example of how pharmaceutical companies use non-profit organizations as marketing machines.
-In sharp contrast to their unsavory tactics, the Save Our Bones Program doesn’t resort to scare tactics and provides information on how to reverse osteoporosis and osteopenia based on evidence-backed data.
+In sharp contrast to their unsavory tactics, the Osteoporosis Reversal Program doesn’t resort to scare tactics and provides information on how to reverse osteoporosis and osteopenia based on evidence-backed data.